So they arrested [Jesus]

 — Luke 22:54-62 NLT

 Peter suffered the brokenness of sin and shame.
 The Lord had warned him, yet he failed anyway.
 Despite his rash promises, Peter denied the Lord ... three times.
-The crowing of the rooster roused Peter from his confused stupor and ushered him into the bitter and undeniable reality of his sinful desertion of his friend and Lord.
-I have had a moment or two like that.
+The crowing of the rooster roused Peter from his confused stupor and blatant denials.
+The sound of the rooster ushered him into the bitter and undeniable reality of his sinful desertion of his friend and Lord.
+I have had moments like that.
 Maybe you have, too.
-It's that moment when you realize that you've dishonored the Lord and let him down, even though you promised yourself, and the Savior, that you wouldn't let him down ... again.
+They're those moments when you realize that you've dishonored the Lord and let him down, even though you promised yourself, and the Savior, that you wouldn't let him down ... again.
 Peter is our great reminder that our failures don't determine our future with the Lord.
 God can take those failures and make something good of them.
 While our messy failures are not his plan for us, he can take our messes and restore us back into his plan.
-So please, don't give up when you think you have failed the Lord.
+So please, don't give up when you have failed the Lord.
 Instead, let your sin break you and then come back and openly confess that sin to the Lord and be restored.
 He will bless you and use you to bless others if you will come back to him.

 Related Scripture Readings